fafeitsch/imaginary-geo-itinerary/README.md

 * The length of tracks is only shown if the respective group was selected at least once.
 This is because the tracks' length are stored in the GPX files which are only loaded at the moment they should be shown in the map.
 A workaround is to pre-select all groups in the itinerary.
 For large itineraries, this can lead to real long loading times.
+* GPS coordinates stored inside the image files are not used because that would mean to download all image files to show the markers in the map.
+Thus, image coordinates must be given manually.
 * If you want to display elevation data in the itinerary, you have to use the `info` field of the tracks.
 I don't use the elevation stored in the GPX file because it is not accurate and there is no easy and free way to load elevation data into GPX files (apart from the inaccurate SRTM dataset).